iamthesudipta/bikesalesdashboard/README.md

 ![image](https://github.com/user-attachments/assets/07d11774-dbb1-4170-9f28-e5d09d3db413)

-Here's a refined version of the text for better clarity and grammar:

 Let’s understand the dashboard:

 Based on average income across gender, the data shows that males have a higher income compared to females.
 Additionally, those with higher incomes are more likely to purchase cars.